-In November 2006, our Board of Directors authorized a share repurchase program to repurchase up to 3 million shares of our Class B common stock as well as the initiation of a quarterly cash dividend for the holders of the Class A common stock and Class B common stock.
-The Board of Directors have authorized increases in the share repurchase program to provide for the repurchase of up to 12 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of our Class B common stock.
+In November 2006, our Board of Directors authorized a share repurchase program to repurchase up to 3 million shares of our Class B common stock as well as the initiation of a quarterly cash dividend of \$0.02 per share for the holders of the Class A common stock and Class B common stock.
+The Board of Directors have authorized increases in the share repurchase program to provide for the repurchase of up to 13 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of our Class B common stock.
 Under the revised share repurchase program, repurchases may take place in the open market and in privately negotiated transactions and at times and in such amounts as we deem appropriate.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements, capital availability, and other market conditions.
 This stock repurchase program does not have an expiration date and may be expanded, limited or terminated at any time without prior notice.
-During the three months ended March 31, 2012, approximately 136,000 shares of Class B common stock were repurchased.

-The quarterly cash dividend was initiated at \$0.02 per share of Class A common stock and Class B common stock.
-For 2011, quarterly dividends were paid on February 15, May 16, August 15 and November 15 to Class A and Class B common stockholders of record as of the close of business of February 4, May 6, August 5 and November 5, respectively.
-For 2012, quarterly dividends were paid on February 15 to Class A and Class B common stockholders of record as of the close of business of February 3.
-The aggregate quarterly dividend paid in February 2012 was approximately \$745,000.
+During the six months ended June 30, 2012, approximately 284,000 shares of Class B common stock were repurchased.
+For 2011, quarterly dividends were paid on February 15 and May 16 to Class A and Class B common stockholders of record as of the close of business of February 4 and May 6.
+For 2012, quarterly dividends were paid on February 15 and May 15 to Class A and Class B common stockholders of record as of the close of business of February 3 and May 4.
+The aggregate quarterly dividends paid in February 2012 and May 2012 were approximately \$745,000 and \$743,000, respectively.
 Under Delaware law, dividends to stockholders may be made only from the surplus of a company, or, in certain situations, from the net profits for the current fiscal year before the dividend is declared by the board of directors.
-In April 2012, our Board of Directors declared a regular quarterly dividend of \$0.02 per share on our Class A common stock and Class B common stock.
-Marchex will pay these dividends on May 15, 2012 to the holders of record as of the close of business on May 4, 2012.
-Although we expect that the annual cash dividend, subject to capital availability, will be \$0.08 per common share or approximately \$3.0 million for the foreseeable future, there can be no assurance that we will continue to pay dividends at such a rate or at all.
+In July 2012, our Board of Directors declared a regular quarterly dividend of \$0.02 per share on our Class A common stock and Class B common stock.
+Marchex will pay approximately \$755,000 of these dividends on August 15, 2012 to the holders of record as of the close of business on August 3, 2012.
+In August 2012, our board of directors approved an increase to the quarterly cash dividend to Class A and Class B common stockholder from \$0.02 per share to \$0.035 per share.
+The increase in the dividend raises the annual dividend rate to \$0.14 per share or \$5.3 million.
+We will pay the incremental \$0.015 per share dividends on August 31, 2012 to Class A and Class B stockholders of record as of the close of business of August 16, 2012.

+Although we expect that the annual cash dividend, subject to capital availability, will be \$0.14 per common share or approximately \$5.3 million for the foreseeable future, there can be no assurance that we will continue to pay dividends at such a rate or at all.

-On May 6, 2011, a Registration Statement on Form S-3 (File No. 174016) relating to the resale of 1,019,103 shares of our Class B common stock by certain selling stockholders with S-3 registration rights granted in connection with the Jingle acquisition was filed with the SEC.
+On May 6, 2011, a Registration Statement on Form S-3 (File No. 174016) relating to the resale of 1,019,103 shares of our Class B common stock by certain selling stockholders with S-3 registration rights granted in connection with the Jingle acquisition was filed the SEC.
 This Registration Statement on Form S-3 was declared effective by the SEC on August 24, 2011.
 We will not receive any proceeds in connection with these sales by selling stockholders.